Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 We had to code this translator by our own because we didn't find any Open Source tool accepting every Markdown tags and goodies that GitHub accepts.
-Even the Markdown excellent tool available on PyPi could not be used for our purpose (we unsuccessfully tried to)
+Even the Markdown excellent tool available on PyPi could not be used for our purpose (we unsuccessfully tried to).

 Notably, GitHub uses an extended Markdown specification, the [GitHub Flavored Markdown Spec](https://github.github.com/gfm/) (or _GFM_).